 The best part is that gameplay is simple and fun, making it great for people who aren’t technologically savvy; if you can swipe on a smartphone, you can catch a Pokémon.
 It’s a great way to relate with your kids, and you can squeeze in a conversation with them while you venture to the next Pokéstop.

 It's uplifting to see people of all ages outside catching Pokémon and connecting with other players they meet along the way.
 If you’re worried about trying to find that balance between screen time and the great outdoors this summer break, Pokémon Go might be exactly what you’re looking for.
 Remember to stay safe while playing and keep an eye on your surroundings!

 Have you or your family had a unique or memorable experience with Pokémon Go?
 Tell us about it in the comments.
-In the meantime, check out this awesome Pokémon video created by our students and staff over at iD Tech Camps held at UNC-Chapel Hill!
+In the meantime, check out our augmented reality summer camps, and this awesome Pokémon video created by our students and staff over at iD Tech Camps held at UNC-Chapel Hill!